 Is Rhinoplasty Painful?

-Generally speaking, rhinoplasty is almost a painless procedure.
+Generally speaking, rhinoplasty surgery is almost a painless procedure.
 Some patients who have undergone open rhinoplasty have reported mild pain in the nasal area and felt the pressure inside their nose for a week after the operation.
-Also, the bruising and swelling around the eyes may be sensitive to the touch for a couple of days.
+Also, the bruising and swelling around the eyes may be sensitive to the touch for a few days.
 Fortunately, the pain after the nose job is moderate and can be controlled by medication.

-When Should I Call the Doctor after Rhinoplasty?
+When Should I Call the Doctor After Rhinoplasty?